Buy Property in Italy

 After the Purchase

-Utility transfers, insurance, tradespeople.
-On request, introductions to architects and property management.
+Utility contracts, insurance, registrations.
+On request, introductions to architects, interior designers and management for holiday rental.

 Who This Is For